Articles on Paraliminals

 NLP is a model for understanding the basic processes used by all human beings to encode, transfer, guide, and modify behavior.
 "Neuro" stands for the idea that neurological processes cause all behavior.
 "Linguistic" refers to the way that neural processes are represented, ordered and sequenced into models and strategies through language and communication systems.
 "Programming" refers to the way internal sensory systems are organized for the achievement of specific outcomes.
 In sum, NLP is "The New Science of Achievement" (Robbins, 1986).

 Paraliminal learning sessions employ the NLP technology in several ways.
 First, in the development of special linguistic structures to ensure ideal suggestions are presented.
 Second, in the creation of specific therapeutic patterns to enhance the process of learning and change.
-Third, in the actual delivery of messages on the CDs.
+Third, in the actual delivery of messages on the audio sessions.
 This includes the choice of voice qualities, music phrasing and tonal marking, as well as the selection of sensory specific language.

 SALT and NLP technologies share the common goal of using communication to accelerate the process of human learning and change.
 Both are equally concerned with the medium and the message.
 Both stress the importance of process rather than content.
 And central to both models is the use of therapeutic and educational suggestion.